Vyral/greg-ismay/_posts/2018-06-13-dont-get-too-comfortable-our-market-has-looked-like-this-before.md

 {% include youtube.html %}

 Today’s market is a far cry from the mortgage crisis of 2007.
 In fact, it’s almost too good.
-But while we’re sitting pretty at the moment, our current high demand and low inventory is actually somewhat reminiscent of a time just before that low point in our market.
+But while we’re sitting pretty at the moment, our current high demand and low inventory are actually somewhat reminiscent of a time just before that low point in our market.

 So with that in mind, it’s time to reflect on an important question: What did we learn from the 2007 bubble burst?